rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.4 =
+= 4.4.1 =
-Masonry in the Activity feed, media search functionality, album descriptions and lots more!
-Please update/re-save the permalinks after the plugin updates.
+rtMedia 4.4.1, Minor release which fixes issues with Search Media and pagination in the Albums tab.

 == Sponsors ==